podlove/podlove-subscribe-button/README.md

     gulp watch

 ## Contribution

+If you want to help us translate the button to other languages, please [sign up here](https://podlove.oneskyapp.com/collaboration/project?id=14564) and let us know if you need any help!

 If you find a bug please use [Github Issues](https://github.com/podlove/podlove-subscribe-button/issues) to report it.
 If you want to add a feature or fix a bug please fork the repository, make your changes in a feature branch and open a pull-request.